SuperOfficeDocs/superoffice-docs/docs/database/tables/moduleowner.md

 ---
-uid: table-moduleowner
+uid: table-ModuleOwner
-title: moduleowner table
+title: ModuleOwner table
 description: Unique owner of a set of licensed modules so.generated: true
 keywords:
   - "database"
   - "ModuleOwner"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# moduleowner Table (212)
+# ModuleOwner Table (212)

 ## Fields